michielmulders/metadata-validation-BE/README.md

     "errors": [
       {
         "type": "schema",
-        "msg": "is not allowed to have the additional property \"imagePreview\"" },
+        "msg": "is not allowed to have the additional property 'imagePreview'", "path": "instance.imagePreview"
+      },
       {
         "type": "schema",
-        "msg": "is not allowed to have the additional property \"traitType\"" },
+        "msg": "is not allowed to have the additional property 'traitType'", "path": "instance.attributes[0]"
+      },
+      {
+        "type": "schema",
-      { "type": "schema", "msg": "requires property \"type\"" }
+        "msg": "requires property 'type'",
+        "path": "instance"
+      }
     ],
     "metadata": {
       "name": "Ashfall Founders' Token",